PRO MUSICA INC – BOARD

 Dorothy Danta, Vice-President

-Gallery director of Giles Street Gallery Kingston 1986-1990; gallery director of The Gallery at Canberra Grammar School 1990-2002; fundraising committee of the Australian Chamber Orchestra for 15 years.
+Founder and director of Giles Street Gallery Kingston 1986-1990; founder and director of The Gallery at Canberra Grammar School 1990-2003.
+Served on ACT fundraising committee for the Australian Chamber Orchestra for 15 years, and for the Multiple Sclerosis Society of the ACT and as voluntary guide at the National Gallery of Australia.

 PwC Consulting: Business Management, Public Sector and Not for Profit Governance Arrangements.
 MSc, Business and Marketing Management, Erasmus University Rotterdam, Netherlands.
 MBA Michigan State University.
 20 years’ experience in business improvement in the public and not-for-profit sectors.
 Specific specialisation in the field of public governance, management controls and organisational performance management.